Calocedrus: Uses

-Bows and Arrows
+Archery

 Incense cedar was one of the favored varieties of wood used to make bows by Native Americans in California.
-Like Juniper, and Pacific Yew, the other two coveted bow woods among Pacific Natives, this wood has excellent flexibility and compression strength-weight ratio.
+Like juniper, and Pacific yew, the other two coveted bow woods among Pacific Natives, this wood has excellent flexibility and compression strength-weight ratio.
 When backed with sinew, it produces extremely flexible, fast, hard-hitting bows, which are rivaled only by horn-sinew composite bows for their ability to store and release elastic energy.
 The archer Saxton Pope observed that Ishi used this wood to produce short bows.

 Lumber

 The wood of Calocedrus is soft, moderately decay-resistant, and with a strong spicy-resinous fragrance.
 That of C. decurrens is the primary material for wooden pencils, because it is soft and tends to sharpen easily without forming splinters.
 The two Asian species were (at least in the past) in very high demand for coffin manufacture in China, due to the scent of the wood and its decay resistance.
 It is likely that past over-exploitation is responsible for their current rarity.

 Incense cedar was the preferred hearth board of the Native Peoples of Northern California for lighting fires by friction.